-The ISO 27001 standard describes an Information Security Management System (ISMS), which is in essence a Plan-Do-Check-Act (PDCA) cycle that makes sure information security will be embedded in the DNA of your organization.
+ISO 27001 describes an Information Security Management System (ISMS).
+In essence, this is a Plan-Do-Check-Act (PDCA) cycle.
+Implementing it makes sure information security will be embedded in the DNA of your organization.

 On this page, you will see how Instant 27001 helps you to do so, by providing guidance, instructions and samples for each step of the way.